-A rare medieval sword taken from the Mamluk Arsenal at Alexandria during the last Crusade in the second half of the 14th Century is the top item in Bonhams sale of Antique Arms and Armor on November 28th in Knightsbridge.
+A rare mediaeval sword taken from the Mamluk Arsenal at Alexandria during the last Crusade in the second half of the 14th Century is the top item in Bonhams sale of Antique Arms and Armour on November 28th in Knightsbridge.
 The sword is estimated to sell for £40,000 to £60,000.

 King Peter I, the King of Cyprus and Jerusalem, launched the last Crusade in 1362 against the Muslim Mamluk Empire in the region.
 A fleet set out from Cyprus and proved victorious, taking the city of Alexandria with immense amounts of plunder returned to Cyprus, including this sword.
 Such was the treasure and weapons taken from the captured city that many of the overloaded ships had to jettison cargo.

-David Williams, Head of Bonhams Antique Arms and Armor Department, says: "The fascination of this sword is that it has survived some six centuries having been gifted by a Christian King to a Muslim ruler and kept in the famed Alexandrian armory and then taken by force by Crusaders and returned to Europe.
+David Williams, Head of Bonhams Antique Arms and Armour Department, says: "The fascination of this sword is that it has survived some six centuries having been gifted by a Christian King to a Muslim ruler and kept in the famed Alexandrian armoury and then taken by force by Crusaders and returned to Europe.
 It is a remarkable survivor of the Crusader period."

 This historic sword was acquired by the late owner and arms collector, E.A.
 Christensen of Copenhagen, in exchange for a Swedish sword from Major John Lindgreen of Malmoe.
 Lindgreen had bought the sword at an unknown date from the dealer Lundgreen of Stockholm